-After this intensive period, as a junior monk, I was obliged to transfer monasteries (unusual but permitted) and while living in this abbey in N.Ireland, a visiting Dutch abbess invited me to stay at her convent in the Netherlands.
-Zen was openly encouraged and practiced by the abbot and the prior in the monastery I visited from there, so I chose to transfer to a third Trappist community (Zundert, photo left).
+After this long and intensive period as a junior monk, I was barred from progressing further and obliged to transfer monasteries (unusual but permitted for juniors).
+I went to an abbey in N.Ireland, where a visiting Dutch abbess invited me to stay at her convent in the Netherlands to look for a more suitable place there.
+Meditation was openly encouraged and practiced in one abbey there, so I chose to transfer to a third Trappist community (photo left).
 This is when my training changed gear, from private to public.

+In the years that followed, I was to meet 16 Zen teachers, had private interview (sanzen) with 8 of them, and studied koan with 4.
+Of these four, I was personal assistant to two.
+One for 8 years and the second for 3 years or so.
+The first teacher, abbot Jeroen Witkam, was authorized to give koan training by AMA Samy, an Indian Zen teacher of the Sanbo Kyodan school and Jesuit priest.
 As well as leading the group while individuals went to see the teacher in sanzen (private interview), I myself was able to work through both the Gateless Gate (Mumonkan) and Blue Cliff Record (Hegikanroku) koan collections.
 In addition to the introductory koans, it amounted to about 230 koans altogether.
 Later I was fortunate to give my own weekend sesshins for guests specifically coming to this monastery for instruction and experience in zazen.
 I would receive participants in sanzen during the weekend, while my assistant took over the group in my absences from the zendo.

 Around this time, as chair of the Monastic Interreligious Dialogue for the Dutch-speaking region, I was privileged to take part in the 2005 Spiritual Exchange with Zen monks in Japan.
 Our party had a gruelling but rewarding experience in three different temples, including a week in the Gifu mountains in an ‘oni’-temple (‘devil’-temple) where the training is particularly hard.